 "A written contract clearly sets out the respective rights and obligations of the parties and can help avoid a dispute about the enforceability of an oral contract," he said.

 The contract of sale should detail every aspect of the transaction.
-While the required information included in the contract may differ in each of the Australian states, it should typically indicate the complete address of the property, the names of the seller and buyer, the name of the seller's agent, and the conditions of the transaction, which include terms of payments and loan details.
+While the required information included in the contract may differ in each state or territory, it should typically indicate the complete address of the property, the names of the seller and buyer, the name of the seller's agent, and the conditions of the transaction, which include terms of payments and loan details.

 Furthermore, the contract should also note the initial deposit to be paid by the buyer, the total sale price of the property, the dates of offer and the property settlement, the cooling-off period, and any inclusions and exclusions as discussed by the buyer and seller.

 The buyer has to ensure that the seller includes attachments relevant to the contract, such as zoning and property certificates, sewage plans, plans of the land if the property is within a subdivision, and home warranty insurance certification.

 It is essential you verify that all details about yourself or other borrowers on your loan contract are 100% correct.
 If your name(s), address(es) and borrower(s) are not stated and spelled correctly, your contract may be legally void.

 The name on the mortgage documents that the lender prepares has to match the name on the transfer that the solicitor will lodge with the Land Titles Office otherwise the mortgage contract is null and void.